lpod/lpod-python/doc/level1-fields-and-forms.rst

-A `text field` is a special text area, generally short-sized, whose content may be automatically set, changed or checked by an interactive editor or viewer according to a calculation formula and/or an information coming from somewhere in the environment.
+A `text field` is a special text area, generally short-sized, whose content may be automatically set, changed or checked by an interactive editor or viewer according to a calculation formula and/or a content coming from somewhere in the environment.

 A table cell may be regarded as an example of field, according to such a